TreeKat71/30DaysOfAirflow/README.md

 Hope you can learn from this tutorial : )

-Find mistakes?
+Found mistakes?
 ------------
-Feel free to make a pull request if you find any mistake or better way to make the explanation more clearly.
+Feel free to make a pull request if you find any mistake or better way to make the explanation more clear.

 Contact me
 ------------